I’m having a senior moment.

 Was this article helpful?
 If so, check out the following guides:

-- How Walking a Little Bit Every Day Can Boost Your Health in a Big Way
+- How Walking 30 Minutes a Day Can Benefit Your Health in a Big Way